 Title to the security property is vested solely in the trustee(s) of the inter vivos revocable trust, jointly in the trustee(s) of the inter vivos revocable trust and in the name(s) of the individual borrower(s), or in the trustee(s) of more than one inter vivos revocable trust.

-Only the information related to the individual(s) establishing the inter vivos revocable trust whose income and assets are used to qualify for the mortgage should be provided at the time of loan delivery, such as the borrower name and Social Security number.
+Only the information related to the individual(s) establishing the inter vivos revocable trust whose credit is used to qualify for the loan should be provided at the time of loan delivery, such as the borrower name and Social Security number.
 The name of the inter vivos revocable trust cannot be included within the loan delivery data.

-A mortgage that has an inter vivos revocable trust as the borrower must be delivered with Special Feature Code 168 (in addition to any other special feature codes that may also be applicable to the transaction).
+A loan that has an inter vivos revocable trust as a mortgagor must be delivered with Special Feature Code 168 (in addition to any other special feature codes that may also be applicable to the transaction).

 The table below provides references to the Announcements that have been issued that are related to this topic.